timbertson/mocktest/README.markdown

 	mock_wrapper().raising(IOError('permission denied'))

 `raising` takes an exception class or instance and raises it when the mock is called.
-This overwrites the mock's action attribute, and makes return_value irrelevant.
+This overwrites the mock's action attribute (and will fail if you have already set an action).

 By default, calling `raw_mock.some_attribute` will force `some_attribute` to be